Australian crake: Food and feeding

-Breeding and nests
+Breeding

 Breeding occurs between August–February.
 Nests are often over or beside water 2–50 cm above waterline within reeds, rushes, grasses and low shrubs.
 Additional nesting materials of rushes or grasses are laid over the nest in an inverted dome shape, and foliage is often flattened in an approach-ramp or stage leading up to the nest.
 Nests of individual mating pairs are often found together, with as many as 30 individual nests in a group.
 Clutches are of 3-6 eggs that are pale brown with dark brown, red-brown and black spots.
+The eggs are incubated by both parents.
+The young are precocial and nidifugous.
+Both sexes accompany the young.

 Conservation

 Although the Australian crake is listed as Least Concern, habitat loss, invasive and feral animals, agriculture and livestock grazing and climate change are threats to this species and the conservation of wetlands is fundamental to the survival of this species.